 Intro to Inlay 1st semester––Chuck Bruce

 Students will construct an inlay box pendant and student choice after.
-Students can bring basic silver tools, pocketknife or scribe, will have all tools needed.
+Students can bring basic silver tools, pocketknife, or scribe will have all tools needed.
 Students need to bring or purchase 2-3 slabs of rock that are similar hardness, Woods, Fossil Ivory and can be combined for inlay.
-Pattern stones do very well with plain colored stone.
+Pattern stones do very well with a plain colored stone.
 Expect waste rock.

 Intro to Inlay 2nd semester––Chuck Bruce

-Student will finish fabrication of Small Trapper Folding knife.
-Students can bring basic silver tools, pocketknife or scribe, will have all tools needed.
+Students will finish the fabrication of a Small Trapper Folding knife.
+Students can bring basic silver tools, pocketknife, or scribe will have all tools needed.
 Students need to bring or purchase 2-3 slabs of rock that are similar hardness, Woods, Fossil Ivory and can be combined for inlay.
-Pattern stones do very well with plain colored stone.
+Pattern stones do very well with a plain colored stone.
 Expect waste rock.

 Fold Forming/Cold Connections 1st semester––Micah

-The class introduce intro to fold forming and connecting base metals without heat (cold).
+The class introduces the intro to fold forming and connecting base metals without heat (cold).
 We will cover how to use forming tools and hammers, wire, tubing, and rivets as fasteners.
-Hinging and tab setting also be covered.
-We will explore design concepts with texturing, using stamps, hammers and rolling mill.
+Hinging and tab settings also be covered.
+We will explore design concepts with texturing, using stamps, hammers, and a rolling mill.
 Forming and tab setting techniques will be implemented as well.
-Class will Learn a to design an Air Chased cuff from copper tubing and a pair of matching Earrings.
+The class will learn to design an Air Chased cuff from copper tubing and a pair of matching Earrings.
 Gain knowledge of texturing and forming the cuff.

-Class will produce a one cuff and 1 pair of earrings and finish with tumbling.
+The class will produce one cuff and 1 pair of earrings and finish with tumbling.

 Fold Forming/Cold Connections 2nd semester––

-Class will Learn Design and fabricate a Pair of Earrings and Pendent.
-Combing multiple pieces and connecting with wire, tube or rivet.
-Using stamps, hammer or rolling mill to texture.
-The Pendent will involve the same techniques also a tab set stone/ found object and finish with tumbling (pendent will tumble before setting).
+The class will Learn to Design and fabricate a Pair of Earrings and pendants.
+Combing multiple pieces and connecting with wire, tube, or rivet.
+Using stamps, hammer, or rolling mill to texture.
+The Pendent will involve the same techniques also a tab set stone/ found object and finish with tumbling (pendant will tumble before setting).